Building Controllers & Creating Entities

 The ws_connected()

-if the WebSocket is currently connected; false
+method returns (boolean) true if the WebSocket is currently connected; false otherwise.
+This method must not be overridden.

 Your Controller subclass must implement a ws_message( data )

-You may also implement ws_closing( code, reason )
+Your subclass may also implement ws_closing( code, reason )

 , which is an advisory method to notify your subclass that the connection is being closed.
 The connection can close at any time for any reason.
 The most typical use of this method is to start a delay timer that, when expired, attempts reconnection to the endpoint, which is not automatic.
 The state of the connection when called is undefined, so implementations must not send any final messages or perform any other functions (e.g. ping) on the WebSocket connection.